 When will my baby be born?

 This pregnancy calculator uses one of two methods to work out when your baby might be born.
 If you fill in the start date of your last period, it takes that date and adds 40 weeks (assuming you've chosen a 28 day average cycle).
 If you've chosen a different cycle, it will add or subtract days based upon that.
 If you choose to calculate by ultrasound date, the calculator will work out your due date based upon how far along you are on that date.
 This will likely yield a more accurate result.

 The 280 day figure is based upon Naegele’s Rule and is the most common method of calculating due dates.
 German obstetrician Franz Naegele created his formula in 1812 and it has been referenced ever since.

 How accurate is this pregnancy calculator?

 It is important to remember that this pregnancy calculator is meant to be a bit of fun and the results contain guesswork (as with all 'predictions' about the future).
-Assuming it will be born naturally, there's obviously no way of knowing for certain when your baby will arrive.
-It is worth noting that only 5-7% of babies arrive on their due date.
-The vast majority are born two weeks either side.
+Assuming a natural birth, there's no way of knowing for certain when your baby will arrive.
+It is worth noting that only 5% of babies arrive on their due date.
+1 The vast majority are born two weeks either side.
 This calculator, as with all due date calculators, should be used only as a guide, to give you a little help with planning for your baby's arrival.

-How do your due date graphs work?
+How do the due date charts work?